univention/decision-records/nubus/deployment/0016-udm-extensions-restart.md

 - Good, because is consistent with common Kubernetes practices.
 - Good, because implementing this solution requires a low effort.
+- Good, because this works for all types of Python-UDM software (currently UDM REST API, UMC and UDM Transformer).
 - Neutral, because currently installing and changing of configuration objects in LDAP cannot be prevented.
 - Bad, because building extension containers may be additional effort for customers and developers.